 How do I add a learner driver to my car insurance policy?

-It's easy to add a provisional driver to insurance by contacting your insurer but there are rules you need to follow.
+It's easy to add a provisional driver to insurance by contacting your insurer.
+But there are rules you need to follow:

-For example, you can only be named on another driver’s insurance policy if you’re not the main owner or driver of the car.
+- You can only be named on another driver’s insurance policy if you’re not the main owner or driver of the car.
 Being insured as a named driver when you are in fact the main driver is called fronting, and it’s illegal.
+Fronting could see both parties fined, or charged with a criminal offence.

 In short, if a learner has their own car, they’ll need to take out their own insurance.
 They can opt for standard car insurance or provisional driver car insurance.